GitExplorer001/Financial_Calculator/README.md

 ## File Structure

 - `index.html`: Main HTML file containing the structure of the page.
+- `emi.html`: HTML file containing the structure of the EMI calculator.
+- `fd.html`: HTML file containing the structure of the Fixed Deposit calculator.
+- `rd.html`: HTML file containing the structure of the Recurring Deposit calculator.
 - `styles.css`: CSS file for styling the app.
 - `script.js`: JavaScript file containing the logic and functionality for the calculators and the pie chart.